proglang/jgs/README.md

 # Security-Type for Java

+> Main branch with the latest stable version of the Security-Type for Java project.

 A research project with the goal to allow gradual integration of refined type systems in Java (e.g. type systems for physical dimensions, effects, security, ...)